 Perhaps the most common stereotype people make about Jews regards money.
 Rumors, wild conspiracy theories, and slander have falsely been directed at Jews side-by-side with sinister associations of wealth and power.

 But there is little doubt that some outstanding Jews have demonstrated financial shrewdness.
 We highlight some here.

 The Legendary Rothschilds

 The Rothschilds were a Jewish family operating as private bankers to governments across Europe.
 They began during the Napoleonic wars (1803-1815).
 Based in London, they had family connections across European capitals.
 They earned millions in interest from government loans and securities from many European nations.
-The Rothschilds ingeniously invested their profits in railroads and other industrial infrastructure across the European continent as the Industrial Revolution spread.
+The Rothschilds ingeniously invested their profits into railroads and other infrastructure across the European continent as the Industrial Revolution spread.

 Investment banking in the Americas

 Meanwhile, on the other side of the Atlantic, Jewish entrepreneurs founded American investment banks which today dominate global commerce:

 - Goldman Sachs (founded 1869 by Marcus Goldman),

 - Lehman Brothers (founded 1847 by Henry Lehnam and bought out by Barclays)

 , BearSterns (co-founded in 1923 by Joseph Bear andbought out by JP Morgan Chase),